 When a child comes to see us in the Division of Pediatric Rheumatology at Hospital for Special Surgery, we will perform a detailed history and physical exam, and further work-up often includes blood work and imaging.

 Children have growing skeletons and are therefore particularly vulnerable to the consequences of uncontrolled inflammation in their joints.
 Fortunately, there are many excellent treatment options available for children who have JIA.
 Treating JIA early and appropriately allows patients to experience relief from their pain and stiffness in the short term and also prevents long term damage such as leg length discrepancy and bony erosions.
 The medications used would depend on the subtype of JIA and each child’s individual symptoms, physical exam findings and lab work.
 Families work closely with their pediatric rheumatologist to find the best treatment option for them.

 Another important aspect of treatment also includes physical therapy and/or occupational therapy to help children with JIA regain full range of motion and joint mobility.
+We also pay close attention to promoting proper growth and development.
 Social and emotional support from family members, friends and teachers are also crucial.